top of page

 • Sit beside you and softly say, “I’m here for you.”

-These are not mere gestures—they’re critical human needs when we are faced with a challenging experience.
+These are not mere gestures—they’re critical human needs when we face a challenging experience.
 And no machine, no matter how advanced, can provide them.

 After the aforementioned presentation, a young mental health professional approached me with warmth and gratitude.
-Her request for a simple hug—after we had just discussed the limits of AI and the core principle of AIEW, the irreplaceable human need for genuine emotional and physical presence—was profoundly moving.
+Her request for a simple hug—after we had just discussed the limits of AI and the core principle of AIEW—the irreplaceable human need for genuine emotional and physical presence—was profoundly moving.
 In that moment, the true essence of AIEW was particularly apparent.
 A photo of that exchange is attached to this article.
+The authenticity of her smile has been indelibly etched in my mind.

-As AI continues to shape healthcare, business, crisis response, and everyday life, leaders in the field must recognize that the most effective support during challenging times will come from both machine-based accessible information and genuine human interpersonal connection.
+As AI continues to shape healthcare, business, crisis response, and everyday life, leaders in the field must recognize that the most effective support during challenging times will come from BOTH machine-based accessible information and genuine human interpersonal presence.

 AIEW is a bridge between technology and people that will define the future of ethical and responsible AI—and ensure that humanity remains at the center of innovation.